 You don’t feel like walking in a light windbreaker, but also don’t want to put on a thick winter down jacket either.
 Everything is in accordance with the latest fashion trends: a weightless but warm jacket, a designer scarf, sneakers or demi-season boots.

 And then you will definitely be capable of long walks around the “Eternal City”.
-And enjoy a close inspection of the main attractions of Rome.
+And enjoy a close inspection of the most interesting sites of Rome.
 On what – we emphasize once again – in the conditions of summer heat, sometimes there is simply not enough health!

 Italians do not like to wear hats – they take care of their hair – but this practical wardrobe item will not hurt cold tourists.
 Especially if you are going to wander the streets in the evenings, watching the gray-haired antiquity by the light of lanterns.